Skip to main content

 Brightspace’s dashboard shows learning progress and compliance tracking

-D2L Brightspace is a comprehensive LMS built for enterprise-level training programs with complex needs.
-It supports awards, badges, and leaderboards to recognize learner progress, while progress tracking and analytics give admins visibility into completion rates.
+Brightspace is a comprehensive LMS built for enterprise-level training programs with complex needs.
+It supports awards, badges and leaderboards to recognize learner progress, while release-condition-based learning paths let employees unlock content as they hit milestones.

 Key Features